PowerShell/Community-Blog/Docs/Creating-a-new-post.md

 1. Read and following the rules in the
    [Reviewer's Guide](https://github.com/PowerShell/Community-Blog/wiki/Reviewers-Guide).
 Edit your post based on these rules before submitting the PR.
-This will save the reviewers a lot of time and your post can be approved more quickly.
+This saves the reviewers a lot of time and your post can be approved more quickly.

 ## Publishing draft to blog